OldG Hosting provider reviews

 Renewal prices increase after the introductory period

-Advanced users may find the custom control panel limiting
+Advanced users may find the custom panel limiting

 Entry plans have stricter resource caps